Plan

 • Other food fortification: If other foods are effectively fortified and they reach the majority of the population, the nutrient may be left out of grains.
 For example, vitamin A is often added to vegetable oils or margin and not added to flour.

-• Range: Effective standards specify a minimum and maximum level of each vitamin and mineral to use in fortification.
+• Range: Effective food fortification nutrient standards specify a minimum and maximum level of each vitamin and mineral to use in fortification.
 This provides a level that can be expected to have a health impact while allowing some margin so that implementation is practical.
 Millers rarely exceed the maximum because it would be costly to do so.

 • Sensory outcomes: Global recommendations for fortification are based on levels that will not affect the product's taste, smell, or appearance.
 If your country is considering a standard that exceeds the global recommendations, cooking trials may be needed to ensure that the fortification does not have a negative impact on the final food product.